-The Stormcloud Project is a graphic, collage, and design studio founded by Ben West.
+The Stormcloud Project is a graphic, collage, and design studio founded by Benjamin West.

 Influenced by Naturalists and the principles of natural observational science, Ben is a passionate collector.
 He enjoys compiling a variety of resources for use in the works which are fragmented, lost, or unwanted from his surroundings.
 The subsequent works become a juxtaposition of various collated discarded printed materials, and natural artefacts.